wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 and `*-variants.json` must contain namespaces for all AoT providers (i.e. all providers with `install-time` being false).

-The features in `static-properties` dictionary are unsorted.
+Since TOML and JSON dictionaries are unsorted, so are the features in the `static-properties` dictionary.
 If more than one feature is specified for a namespace, then the order for all features must be specified in `default-priorities.feature.{namespace}`.
 If an AoT plugin is used to fill `static-properties`, then the features not already in the list in `pyproject.toml` must be appended to it.